0

 Microsoft 365 is where a lot of SME risk now lives

-For many SMEs, Microsoft 365 is the business.
+For many organisations, Microsoft 365 is the business.
 Email, files, Teams, SharePoint, OneDrive, calendars and customer documents all sit there.
-If an attacker gets into that tenant, they do not need to touch your server.
+If an attacker gets into the tenant, they do not need to touch your server.

-The checks are specific.
-We look at Entra ID, Conditional Access, MFA methods, admin roles, risky sign-ins, external sharing, mailbox forwarding, legacy authentication and device compliance through Intune where licensing allows it.
+The checks are specific: Entra ID, Conditional Access, MFA methods, admin roles, risky sign-ins, external sharing, mailbox forwarding, legacy authentication and, where licensing allows it, device compliance through Intune.

 The useful question